Writing Tests

 Working with Exceptions and Timeouts

-Timeouts an essential when testing external systems.
+Timeouts are essential when testing external systems.
 When you send a command or request, you expect a response within a certain amount of time.
 These timeouts must be defined in the test configuration.

 The rsmp gem will raise exceptions if a timeout is reached.
 Normally, you will not need to do any specific exception handling in your test code.
-You test will be aborted and RSpec will catch the error and report the error as failed.
+Your test will be aborted and sus will catch the error and report the test as failed.

 Table of contents